LazyDelon/Web-Dev-Projects/Lesson 2 : MySQL/README.md

 **There are currently many websites that use PHP + MySQL.
 For example, the well-known WordPress is a free and open source content management system that uses PHP and MySQL as the platform.
 Therefore, whether it is used for a completely self-hosted website (a website written by oneself) or using CMS such as WordPress and Joomla All can be set up through XAMPP.**

+XAMPP installation is not difficult, just click a series of "YES" and "NEXT".
+Finally, just pay attention to the installation service selection screen.
+If the server is at home, just select Apache and MySQL.
+If If the server will be placed elsewhere, you need to check File Zilla FTP Server.
+This is an FTP software used to upload other data.